-IMPORTANT DISCLAIMER: we offer the informal summary information on this page is intended to help our fellow amateurs who may be planning to visit and operate from Oceania.
-However, the rules, laws and regulations are complex and changeable, and we are not experts.
+IMPORTANT DISCLAIMER: the information on this page is intended to help our fellow amateurs who may be planning to visit and operate from Oceania.
+However, the rules, laws and regulations are complex and changeable and we are not experts.
 Please check with the relevant authorities and do not rely exclusively on the following.
 We would hate you to come all this way only to be turned around and sent straight back, or worse still arrested and clapped in jail.

-You can pre-arrange an E5 license by email to the authorities on Rarotonga, then visit the licensing office in person to finalise and collect the paperwork.
+You can pre-arrange an E5 license by emailing the authorities on Rarotonga, then visit the licensing office in person to finalise and collect the paperwork.
 The E5 authorities do not distinguish North from South Cooks in issued calls but you might try politely requesting an E5 callsign with a suffix starting with, or at least containing, an N if you will be active from North Cooks.
 The licensing people are friendly and welcoming but they have jobs to do ... so be nice to them.

-Amateur licensing in VK is complex, involving collaboration between the licensing authority ACMA and the national radio society WIA working in collaboration.
+Amateur licensing in VK is handled by the licensing authority ACMA and the national radio society WIA working in collaboration.
 In short, ACMA formally issues licenses, but requires the go-ahead from WIA first.

 VK9: to obtain a temporary VK9 licence refer to ‘licensing for external territories (VK9)’ in the ACMA guidance.
 A good place to start is to express your interest to the ACMA by emailing email@example.com.
 You will need to provide the following information in support of a VK9 licence application:

 If you are not set on a specific VK9 callsign, CEPT rules apply in Australia and there are reciprocal licensing arrangements with many other countries.
 Good luck making sense of the rules though!

-For ZL8 and ZL9, a landing permit is required from MBIE (Ministry of Business, Innovation and Employment), the NZ government agency charged with protecting the islands’ unique fauna and flora.
+For ZL8 and ZL9, a landing permit is required from MBIE (Ministry of Business, Innovation and Employment), the NZ government ministry charged with protecting the islands’ unique fauna and flora.
 You will need to persuade them that your visit will cause no harm.
-Once you have crossed that major hurdle, you can then apply for a temporary ZL8 or ZL9 callsign through MED, the Ministry of Economic Development, based in Wellington.
+Once you have crossed that major hurdle, you can then apply for a temporary ZL8 or ZL9 callsign through MBIE, specifically the part called RSM (Radio Spectrum Management).
 Expedition parties heading for ZL8 and ZL9 can expect to be inspected carefully and thoroughly by the environmental protection people at the port prior to your departure to the islands, as well as the routine form-filling, inspection, sniffer dogs and X-ray of all your baggage on arrival into NZ.
-Depending on exactly where on the islands you plan to land and operate, there may be specific conditions to protect the environment and wildlife, as well as for your own safety.
+Depending on exactly where on the islands you plan to land and operate, there may be explicit conditions to protect the environment and wildlife, as well as for your own safety.

 Trust me, it is much better to declare anything that is or might not be permitted and have it checked (and possibly sent for cleaning or binned), than to ignore it, or worse still try to conceal it.
-There are substantial on-the-spot fines and you may well be refused entry and detained.
+There are substantial on-the-spot fines and you may well be refused entry and detained at the port.
 The authorities are just as serious about this as they are about illicit drugs, wads of undeclared cash and travellers without the appropriate visas.
 They are not trying to catch you out: they are working hard to protect Oceania.